kubernetes/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 [supported limits]: https://git.k8s.io/community//sig-scalability/configs-and-limits/thresholds.md
 -->

-Planning to benchmark this before beta.
+Since the CEL expressions are compiled and evaluated in the kube-apiserver, depending on the complexity of the CRDs and the expressions defined, we may see a non-negligible increase of CPU usage.
+We are planning to benchmark this before beta graduation.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?